 Tracking our packages

-As Valentine’s Day approaches, I’m going to take some time to think about other unexpected packages of love that arrived when I needed them.
+As Valentine’s Day approaches, I’m taking some time to think about other unexpected packages of love that arrived when I needed them most.
 I encourage you to do the same.

 The Universe sends us love all the time.
 We just need to be open to seeing that it may arrive in a package different from what we’re expecting.